justdmitry/PassKitHelper/README.md

 ## Dependencies

 * Newtonsoft.Json, v12.0.2
-* System.Security.Cryptography.Pkcs, v4.5.2
+* System.Security.Cryptography.Pkcs, v4.6.0

-## Testing
+## Dvelopment & Testing

+You need `netcore3.0` to run build and tests;

 Tests can be run with `dotnet test`.